 Westmoreland Ivy Ball

-A magnificent conversation piece, these glass balls are very popular among collectors.
-They have a specific purpose, too.
-To grow an ivy ball, water fills the cavity of the ball and ivy cuttings are placed through the opening in the top.
-The ivy grows around the ball in a topiary fashion.
+A magnificent conversation piece, these Westmoreland glass balls are very popular among collectors.
+They have a specific purpose—growing ivy plants.
+You fill the cavity of the ball with water and place ivy cuttings through the grooved opening at the top.
+Then, the ivy grows around the ball in a topiary fashion.

-These were made in a variety of different types of glass and by many different glass companies, including Westmoreland, during the 1940s and '50s.
-They are typically 3 1/2 inches in diameter and just over 6 inches tall.
+These were made in a variety of different types of glass and by many different glass companies during the 1940s and 1950s.

 - Selling Price: $8 (eBay, 2008)